Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: (Pseudo) Finsler Spacetimes

 \subsubsection{Notable connections for Finsler spaces}

-In general, it is possible to define on $\mathbf{V}$ two independent fundamental geometric structures $\mathbf{g}$ and $\mathbf{D}$ which are adapted to a given $\mathbf{N.}$ In Part I of \cite{vsgg}, we studied various models of Lagrange/Finsler -- affine spaces and Finsler gravity with nonmetricity field $\mathbf{Q=Dg\neq 0.}$ Such theories are very different from standard theories of physics.
-It is not clear the physical meaning of nonmetricity $\mathbf{Q}$ and there are a number of problems with definition of spinors, Dirac operators, conservation laws etc on such generalized nonholonomic spaces, see discussions in \cite{vrflg,vsgg,ijgmmp}.

-For applications in modern physics, it is more convenient to work with a d--connection $\mathbf{D}$ which is metric compatible satisfying the condition $\mathbf{Dg}=0.$ There is an infinite number of d--connections which are compatible to a metric $\mathbf{g}.$ A special interest presents a subclass of such metrics which are completely defined by $\mathbf{g}$ in a unique N--adapted form following a well defined geometric principle.
+In general, it is possible to define on $\mathbf{V}$ two independent fundamental geometric structures $\mathbf{g}$ and $\mathbf{D}$ which are adapted to a given $\mathbf{N}$.
+For applications in modern physics, it is more convenient to work with a d--connection $\mathbf{D}$ which is metric compatible satisfying the condition $\mathbf{Dg}=0,$ see discussions in \cite {vrflg,vsgg,ijgmmp}.
+There is an infinite number of d--connections which are compatible to a metric $\mathbf{g}.$ A special interest presents a subclass of such metrics which are completely defined by $\mathbf{g}$ in a unique N--adapted form following a well defined geometric principle.